StatsReporting/stargazer/README.md

 I'm a data scientist, not a software engineer so please don't crucify me over my bad code.
 Thanks in advance :D

+## Installation

+You can install this package with `pip install stargazer`.
+It depends on `statsmodels`, which in turn depends on several other libraries like `pandas`, `numpy`, etc. It's still in development so there may be bugs and only HTML output is supported currently.

+Future release should (hopefully) include LaTeX and Markdown support.

 ## Example

 Here is an examples of how to quickly get started with the library.
 More examples can be found in the `examples.ipynb` file in the github repo.
 The examples all use the scikit-learn diabetes dataset, but it is not a dependency for the package.